Wimmics/KGnoVis/Presentation code - dev.md

 ```

-For the color choices, they can be changed in the parameters of the function.
+To personnalize the graph render, the color parameter can be changed.
 By default, the source nodes are red, and the target nodes are blue.
-If a node is both source and target (being called by different patterns), then the colors are mixed.
+If a node is both source and target, then node colors are mixed.

-The user can zoom on the graph or on specific nodes (by clicking on those nodes).
-They can also see the label of each nodes and each link below the table, when his mouse goes over the node or link in question.
+The user can zoom on the graph (by wheeling) or on specific nodes (by clicking on those nodes).
+They can also see the label of each node and each link in a specific area below the table, when their mouse goes over the node or link in question.

 Here is a call with all parameters :